Killing of Corryn Rayney: Aftermath

 An investigation by the Western Australian Corruption and Crime Commission later cleared two police officers of "any serious misconduct" after their behaviour in threatening a female lawyer had been described as ranging from "inappropriate to reprehensible" by the trial judge.
 A second matter reviewed by the CCC related to "attempts by a third officer to encourage an independent pathologist involved in the case to change a report to better fit police evidence.
 That officer was found to have acted unreasonably."

 In May 2015, Rayney was acquitted of two charges of tapping his own residential telephone line.

 In December 2017, the Supreme Court of Western Australia awarded Rayney $2.62 million in damages in a defamation action against the State, over his having been publicly named as "the prime and only suspect".
 Rayney lodged an appeal against the decision in January 2018, seeking higher damages.
 Rayney commenced a second defamation action in June 2015 in relation to comments made by a forensic investigator who worked with WA Police during the investigation.

 In July 2015, Rayney's licence was cancelled by the Legal Practice Board, stripping him of his right to practise law in WA.
 This action resulted from a finding by a magistrate that he had breached the Surveillance Devices Act by taping conversations with Corryn Rayney, then deliberately disposing of the recording devices when he knew the police had a warrant to search for them.
 In February 2016, Rayney was cleared by the State Administrative Tribunal of the alleged "unlawful destruction of evidence and/or an attempt to pervert the course of justice" and his right to practise was reinstated.
 He recommenced his career with the successful defence of an accused drug dealer.
 The trial was aborted when police evidence was shown to have been unlawfully "destroyed, missing and contradictory".

-21 April 2020 Rayney struck off by Legal Practice Board.
+On 21 April 2020, Rayney was struck off by Legal Practice Board.
 The barrister and former Crown prosecutor has been officially struck off as a lawyer following a legal battle, which attempted to keep him on the roll.
 The full bench of the Supreme Court of Western Australia has made the decision to remove Lloyd Rayney from the roll of solicitors in what represents the end to a five-year-long legal battle.
-The court found that the Perth-based barrister should be struck off for secretly recording his late wife, Corryn Rayney’s, conversations and then knowingly giving false evidence about those recordings in court.
+The court found that the Perth-based barrister should be struck off for secretly recording his late wife, Corryn Rayney's, conversations and then knowingly giving false evidence about those recordings in court.

+Rayney sued one of the lead forensic investigators on the case in 2020 for allegedly making defamatory comments at a seminar at Curtin University in 2014.
+He was awarded $438,000 in damages.